gitvhiz/carbonil/README.md

 A separate code file deals with calculating the average strain of bubbles in each frame.
 A strain-time graph is plotted to showcase this variation as well.

 In certain videos where the photobioreactor takes up a relatively small amount of screen real estate as compared to the background, a commented-out section which deals with contiguity based filtering has also been included, wherein additional processing is performed on the binarized image.

+Sample video files (slowed down to 960 fps) have been provided.
+These video samples are what we validated the code on.